Majeed-ch/Project-Programming-Language-Research/README.md

-# CST8333-S23-Projects
+# CST8333-S23-Project
-This repo includes all the practical projects for the course Programming Language Research CST8333.
+This repo includes the practical projects for the course Programming Language Research CST8333.
+The language used is Python with SQLite database.

 ### Dependencies
 For the project to run, you'll need to install its dependencies.